– Datai Beach, Langkawi Island. One of the world’s most secluded and picture-perfect hideaways.

 – Bai Tam (Long Beach), Phu Quoc Island.
 A secret jewel of Southeast Asia.

-– USA: the state of Florida is southerly enough to be warm by April, but keep on going south to the Florida Keys for smaller beaches but more heat.
+– USA: the state of Florida is southerly enough to be warm by April, but keep on going south to the Florida Keys for smaller beaches and more heat.

-– Canary Islands (Spain), a grand variety of beaches on offer from action-packed, to big and placid, to secluded and natural.
+– Canary Islands (Spain), a grand variety of sunny Canaries beaches are on offer from action-packed, to big and placid or secluded and natural.
 La Palma is the wettest island.
 Water temperatures are not very warm, ranging from 18ºC in winter to 22ºC in summer.

 – South Africa, Camps Bay, with stunning views and easy access from beautiful Capetown, but chilly water.

-– Brazil is blessed with many massive, fine beaches, such as Rio’s magnificent Copacabana- perhaps the world’s best city beach- though the seas are usually rough and cold.
-(December-February is Brazil’s summer holiday season so a busy time and extremely hot, 40C+).
+– Brazil is blessed with many massive, fine beaches, such as Rio’s magnificent Copacabana- perhaps the world’s best city beach?

-– Rock Islands, Palau, known for their curious and beautiful coral rock formations and great beaches, but the most of south Pacific islands are in the wet season.
+– Rock Islands, Palau, known for their curious and beautiful coral rock formations and great beaches.

-Beaches that are not a good idea in March
+Beach holiday destinations that are probably not a good idea in April

-such as the Cook Islands, Fiji and Samoas are still in a wet patch.
+South Pacific such as the Cook Islands, Fiji and Samoas are still in a rainy season, try next month.